 6. Neer Garh Waterfall: A Perfect Trekking Getaway

-Two kilometers from the Laxman Jhula, a visit to this mesmerising waterfall that happens to be one of the best Rishikesh sightseeing spots, will leave you awestruck.
+Just two kilometres from the Laxman Jhula, a visit to this mesmerizing waterfall that happens to be one of the best Rishikesh sightseeing spots, will leave you awestruck.
 It will hold you captive in its eternal beauty.
 Overall, the place is perfect for a much-needed timeout from the hustle of the hectic traveling.
 One of the best tourist places in Rishikesh, Neer Garh waterfall also attracts many wanderer photographers.

 Must do: Trek to the top of the waterfall and experience the tranquil beauty of this natural beauty.
 Consider visiting this location when looking for one of the best places to visit in Rishikesh.

 7. Kaudiyala: For A Rafting Spree